iamsandipan/sample-api/readme.md

 Run the App:
 ------------
+1.mvn clean install //do this either from within the eclipse or any ide

-1. Run from within eclipse com.sap.resource.Application.java
+2. Run from within eclipse com.sap.resource.Application.java
-2. Once server has started successfully.
+3. Once server has started successfully.
 Open a Firefox Browser . and type http://localhost:8080/swagger-ui.html .This will open up a swagger documentation of the APIs.

 I ...
 Do a dummy Upload to break a file into parts.
-Will send a figure to show the Architecture in mind II ...
-Download using the Swagger interface
+I will send a figure to show the Architecture in mind II ...
+Download using the Swagger interface/postman or curl.
+You will see the curl command on the swagger UI.

 Check the video:-